Dr Katy Burgess, BSc (Hons), PhD, SFHEA, CPsychol.

 Katy Burgess is a cognitive psychologist interested in how we learn and remember information.
 Katy completed her undergraduate psychology degree in Durham University, before moving to Cardiff University to complete a PhD in associative learning and reasoning.
 Katy spent two years in clinical settings using learning principles to help rehabilitate patients with brain injury, then returned to academia in teaching-focused roles in 2015.

 Katy noticed that teaching-focused positions vary in their scope across institutions, and that there was limited support for career development and networking compared to those on traditional teaching and research pathways.
 To help support colleagues nationally and internationally, Katy decided to initiate a network of teaching-focused psychologists (and those in related disciplines) to consider how the study of human behaviour can improve student experience and learning in Higher Education.
 Katy is particularly passionate about applying our knowledge from cognitive literature to ensure students receive the optimal learning environment, and to empower students to use these strategies to continue learning in their professional lives.
 Katy’s main areas of interest include the testing effect, errorful learning, and inclusive teaching practices.
-Follow her on X @drkaty88 and see her webpages for more information.
+Follow her on Blue Sky @katyburgess.bsky.social and see her webpages for more information.
 Contact burgesskv@cardiff.ac.uk

 Professor Louise Taylor, PhD, NTF, PFHEA, CPsychol.